shiyingzheng/BPLCompiler/README.md

         make
         make compiletest

+To run the Parser on a test file named "testfile" that is placed in the root directory of the project, you may use the runScanner.sh script:

+        ./runParser.sh testfile

 To run the Scanner on a test file named "testfile" that is placed in the root directory of the project, you may use the runScanner.sh script: